reid23/yet-another-pompfen-store/docs/build-your-own.md

 The intent is to sell these, but that doesn't mean you can't make your own!
 I caution that these were designed to be easy to make at a larger scale, so the time and material cost may be much higher for you.

+> [!IMPORTANT]
+> Please read this entire document before deciding to build your own.
+If you get halfway through and realize that this is too complicated or requires tools you don't have, it will not be very fun.

 ## 3D printed parts
 There are rigid and flexible parts.
 I recommend printing the rigid parts in polypropylene, because it is very lightweight, very isotropic, quite soft, and yields and necks before breaking (instead of just shattering like PLA).
 I'd highly recommend getting some Magigoo PP to help with bed adhesion; PP is very hard to stick to anything.
 The flexible parts are less material dependent.
 The provided slicing settings assume a shore hardness of ~83A, though 85A probably will work too.